Frequently Asked Questions

 What is the timeline for students to submit completed work?

-NOTE: The five (5) day eLearning window only counts school days.
+IMPORTANT: The five (5) day eLearning window only counts school days.
 Weekends and holidays are excluded from the eLearning window.

 What should a student do if technology is not working for them on an eLearning day?